Erasmus International Exchange Students

 Evidence of any medical or personal problems leading to a continued period of absence from studies must be provided within ten days of occurrence.

-The University regards deception as a deliberate attempt to undermine our academic integrity and put our sponsor licence in jeopardy.
-Along with the immediate withdrawal of sponsorship, the University reserves the right to retain the amount paid in cases where fraudulent documents have been used to obtain sponsorship.
+The University regards deception as a deliberate attempt to undermine our academic integrity and to put our sponsor license in jeopardy.
+Should we identify any fraudulent certificates, documents, references or behaviours at any point of the admissions process, along with the immediate withdrawal of offer we reserve the right to retain the full tuition fees paid.
 Furthermore, the University will contact the relevant authorities.

-Payment Methods
+Payment methods

-Please specify whether the payment is for pre-payment of tuition fees (e.g. Online Pre-sessional English Programme tuition fees) or accommodation.
+Please specify whether the payment is for pre-payment of tuition fees (e.g. Pre-sessional English Programme tuition fees) or accommodation.

 Back to top